 against inflammatory diseases.

-Against upper respiratory infections, works against viral, bacterial and fungal infections.
+Against Upper Respiratory Tract Infections (URTI's), works against viral, bacterial and fungal infections.
+Against

-The tincture works on varicose veins, stimulates the blood circulation.
+leishmaniasis; hepatoprotective.
+The tincture works on varicose veins,

 Tincture: 1 – 2 times daily.